Sarah Jones (drummer): Harry Styles

 Jones played drums and provided backing vocals for Harry Styles's world tour, including an April 2017 performance on Saturday Night Live, playing "Sign of the Times" and "Ever Since New York".
-The tour itself began on 19 September 2017 and ended on 14 July 2018.

 Jones has continued as drummer for Styles following his sophomore record, Fine Line (2019), including its promotion and subsequent international Love on Tour (2020–2023).

 Pillow Person

 Jones has written and performed three electropop songs – "Go Ahead" (2016), "On Your Way" (2017) and "Kitchen" (2017)—under the name Pillow Person.

 NYPC

 Jones is a member of NYPC (originally New Young Pony Club), an electronic music band that released three albums between 2007 and 2013.

 Personal life

 Jones is married to Styles's guitarist, Mitch Rowland.
-In 2021, they announced they were having a baby together.
+In 2021, they announced they were expecting a child together.